 When you get ready to begin, the first steps are to safely drain the pool to the storm drain or far from the pool.
 Sanitizer level should be near zero, and the pH should be balanced, to protect your local watershed.

 After draining completely (remove main drain cover and use a sponge and bucket to get every last drop of water), cut the liner with a razor knife at the base of the wall – all the way around the pool.

-Then cut vertically, through the top bead in several spots around the pool.
+Then cut vertically, through the top bead in several spots around the swimming pool in Macomb, MI.
 Remove these vinyl strips, and lay them aside.

 Leave the floor piece of vinyl in place for now, until we are ready to work on the floor.